njokuScript/ascii-eCommerce/README.md

 # INSTRUCTIONS ON HOW TO RUN APP IN BROWSER

+npm install
+installs all packages/dependecies inyo your local machine

 npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.